openkernel/okserver/README.md

 okserver
 ========
+A Server framework

-okserver is a server frameworki
+okserver is a server framework
 It takes care of the following application server functions process creation, termination thread management